WanderlustKing11/WanderlustKing11/README.md

 ### Hello, world! 👋

-I am working on becomeing a professional full stack developer, currently specializing in frontend.
+I am working on becoming a professional full stack developer, currently specializing in frontend.

-- 🔭 Technical Skills: HTML, CSS, JavaScript, TypeScript, Bootstrap, Tailwind, GSAP, jQuery, Node, Express, ...
+- 🔭 Technical Skills: WindowsOS, Linux, Bash, HTML, CSS, JavaScript, TypeScript, Node, Express, MongoDB, Bootstrap, Tailwind, GSAP, jQuery,  ... and more!

-- 🚀 Right now I'm working on a new web app powered by APIs, using Node to interact with JSON files.
+- 🚀 Right now I'm currently working on a website to register the guests to my wedding!
+I want to add fun features, such as video, and talk to the Spotify API so that guests can add songs to our playlist.

-- 🪐 I'm currently learning about git and heading into React.
+- 🪐 I'm currently learning about integrating REST API with React.

 - 🚻 I'm looking to collaborate on any kind of JavaScript project.

 - 💬 Feel free to contact me at douglashorville@gmail.com, or click on my LinkedIn in my profile.

-- 👾 Fun facts: I'm an Americanized Frenchman, I love to travel, I speak English, French, Chinese, and some Spanish, I've trained in mixed martial arts for almost 20 years, I have a black belt in BJJ, I love video games, especially FPS.
+- 👾 Fun facts: I'm an Americanized Frenchman.
+I love to travel.
+I speak English, French, Chinese, and some Spanish.
+I've trained in mixed martial arts for 20 years as of this year!
+I have a black belt in BJJ.
+And I love video games, especially FPS's.

 - 👹 Feel free to use my repos however you want.
-Some of them are small projects oriented to help me learn something specific.
-Hope you enjoy them.
+They're almost all some type of small project oriented to help me learn something specific.
+Some of them are inspired by online courses.
+Others are simply me trying to break things.
+Hope you enjoy them!

 <!--
 **WanderlustKing11/WanderlustKing11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.